abidlabs/llm-explorer/README.md

 By leveraging the Open LLM Leaderboard, we ensure that you are working with the best models available.
 Whether you are a researcher, developer, or enthusiast, this tool is designed to help you make informed decisions about which language model best fits your needs.

-## Try It Out!
+## Try It Out on 🤗 Spaces!

 You can try the Open LLM Explorer for free.
 There are no rate limits if you have an HF Pro membership.
-Click [here](#) to start exploring the top language models.
+Click [here](https://huggingface.co/spaces/abidlabs/llm-explorer) to start exploring the top language models.

 ## Contributing